Duelfer-Solutions/sfdx-developer/_posts/2025-05-12-agentforce-test-generator.markdown

 ### **Final Takeaways**

-In conclusion, I think AgentForce Dev Assistant can be a really helpful tool for the following parts of testing:
+In conclusion, I think Agentforce Dev Assistant can be a really helpful tool for the following parts of testing:
 - Generating a test file from scratch so that you have something to start with
 - Writing "inverse" tests after you have already tested one side of a condition
 - Generating mock data files (you just have to specifically ask the chatbot to do it for you)